NESFA Press

 Boskone Book: Wolf's Perils by Kelley Armstrong

-This year we are pleased to announce our Boskone Book: Wolf's Perils by Kelley Armstrong - one story in two novels from the Otherworld Series together for the first time: Wolf’s Bane and Wolf’s Curse.
+For Boskone 62 in February 2025, we were pleased to produce the Boskone Book: Wolf's Perils by Kelley Armstrong - one story in two novels from the Otherworld Series together for the first time: Wolf’s Bane and Wolf’s Curse.
 This is a signed limited edition of 750 copies.
 This may be purchased at https://tinyurl.com/NESFAWolfsPerils.

 The NESFA Library